rgehrsitz/rex/docs/M8_CHANGE_ONLY.md

 ```

 In scenario `initial_state`, an omitted target means explicitly missing and causes the first matching event to emit.
 Suppressed actions continue to consume the normal action, work, and staged-byte budgets.

+Durable input events also reject change-only output targets before `ApplyInput`
+can persist any fact.
+These invalid inputs follow the configured bounded retry
+and dead-letter policy.
+Pub/Sub and direct evaluation retain their snapshot
+semantics.
+Output targets alone do not select rules: an event affecting a
+condition fact must arrive before REX evaluates whether to repair external drift.